-The standard Dynamics NAV service module seems to support—at least—two different roles when it comes to managing service orders:
+The standard Microsoft Dynamics NAV service module seems to support—at least—two different roles when it comes to managing service orders:

 (a) A sales and/ or service contact person creates a service order including some basic information such as customer name, service item(s) and associated SLA (response date).